CISS-VAE/CISS-VAE-python/docs/source/vignette.md

 ## Create a SearchSpace object:

 In the SearchSpace object, define the search space for each hyperparameter.
-Each of the parameters in `ciss_vae.training.autotune.SearchSpace` can be set as either tunable or non-tunable.
+Each of the parameters in {py:class}`ciss_vae.training.autotune.SearchSpace` can be set as either tunable or non-tunable.

 Types of parameters:\